dukekush/f1_bingo/README.md

 ## Customization

-You can customize the bingo sheet by modifying the script.
+You can customize the bingo sheet by modifying the script or arguments.
 The events or scenarios can be changed to match your preferences or specific F1 season.

 - add or delete events in `events.txt` file
+- create WDC bingo for races wins:
+    ```
+    python bingo.py \
+        --name your_bingo_sheet_name \
+        --size your_bingo_sheet_size \
+        --wdc
+    ```

 ## Contributing